heliosdrm/GRUtils.jl/docs/src/internals/extending.md

 If the geometry also needs attributes that are not defined for other geometries (normally passed to the plotting function as keyword arguments), their name should also be added to the constant `KEYS_GEOM_ATTRIBUTES` in the first lines of `frontend.jl`.

 Take into account that the dictionary of geometry attributes only accepts `Float64` numbers, so they should be coded as numbers.
 If from the user perspective it is more convenient to define them as other types, the function indicated by `setargs` may be used to transform the user-provided argument into a suitable number.
-(See `_setargs_stair` for an example of this.)
+(See `_setargs_stairs` for an example of this.)

 ## Extension of plot attributes